 It is this successful model of clinical and industrial transfer in the field of medical imaging that PASREL wants to extend to all health technologies.

-Building a broad interdisciplinary network to bring out technological and organizational innovations for the benefit of patients and caregivers.
+A broad interdisciplinary network to develop technological and organizational innovations for the benefit of patients and caregivers.

-The Paris-Saclay University offers an exceptional environment, with strong skills in mathematics, physics, chemistry, engineering sciences, software technologies, data sciences, life sciences, and human and social sciences./p>
+Université Paris-Saclay offers an exceptional, multidisciplinary environment, with strong skills in mathematics, physics, chemistry, engineering sciences, software technologies, data sciences, life sciences and human and social sciences.

 The EPAPS, a public body for the development of the Paris-Saclay area, is responsible for planning and coordinating the development of the scientific and technological cluster on the Saclay plateau.
-It is in charge of developing the Corbeville neighborhood where a new hospital will be built in 2024, the Paris-Saclay Hospital.
-This hospital will be the result of the merger and relocation of the Orsay, Longjumeau and Juvisy hospitals (the three of them constitute the GHNE, Groupe Hospitalier Nord-Essonne).
+It is in charge of developing the Corbeville neighborhood where a new hospital, the Paris-Saclay Hospital, opened in June 2024.

 In the immediate vicinity of this hospital, the PASREL building will be built in 2027.
 It will be an open collaborative platform dedicated to the integration of innovation in the hospital environment.
 The PASREL building will be a showcase for medical technologies developed in Paris-Saclay by: